-Eligibility for the scholarships is limited to 277.5 percent of the federal poverty level (\$83,250 for a family of four in 2023-24).
-About half of South Dakota students are eligible for a scholarship, and less than one percent of students statewide actually use a scholarship.
+Eligibility for the scholarships is limited to 277.5 percent of the federal poverty line (\$83,250 for a family of four in 2023-24).
+About half of South Dakota students are eligible for a scholarship and less than one percent of students statewide actually use a scholarship.

-Enrollment in South Dakota's Partners in Education Tax Credit Program grew by 15 percent in 2023.
+Enrollment in South Dakota's Partners in Education Tax Credit Program grew by 49 percent from 2020-21 to 2021-22.